epicexcelsior/resource-webhooks/resources/RULES.md

 Conflicts, debates, politics, and other sensitive topics from outside sources (including other servers, DMs, and other platforms) do not belong here.
 _ _
 :small_blue_diamond: **5 — Do not abuse @mentions (pinging).**
 Please do not ping someone without a reason or to the point of annoyance.
-If there is an issue or emergency, contact a moderator first!
+If there is an issue or emergency, contact a moderator!
 _ _
 :small_blue_diamond: **6 — Do not advertise in DMs.**
 Unless you have prior consent, do not use direct messaging to advertise or solicit content.